BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdMultiWindow.md

 - you could have **MMP** playing music in the background while you manage your image library
 - or you could have **MMP** playing through a playlist in the background while
     - you edit videos or
-    - while you go through your video collection and decide which video clips you want to keep<br />
+    - you go through your video collection and decide which video clips you want to keep<br /><br />
 - in these and similar cases, you will want to keep **Numlock** OFF so that each **MMP** window is controlled independently of all the others
 <br />
 <br />